Cars for the Driving Test Explained

 Many individuals come to the UK with plenty of driving experience and look to book a car for the driving test.
 Booking a driving instructors car is ideal as it will have the appropriate car insurance, driving test mirrors, dual controls and L plates.

 As soon as you have your driving test booked, find a local instructor to book their car.
-Driving instructors can get busy and can have diaries fully booked for several weeks ahead.
-As much notice that you can provide to book a car is preferable.
+Driving instructors can get busy and can have diaries fully booked for several weeks ahead, so try and provide as much notice as possible.
 Ideally take a lesson or two before the day of the test with the instructor that you have booked the car with as this will enable you to get familiar with the car and its controls which you will need to know for the Show Me Tell Me section of the driving test.
 This will also give you the chance to minimise any bad habits you may have gained over the years.

 When you meet the examiner for the first time, they will ask you to sign a declaration form to state that the car is appropriately insured for the driving test.
 If you are unwilling to sign this form for any reason, the driving test will be cancelled and the test fee will likely be lost.
 Once at the car, before the driving examiner sits in the passenger seat, they will take a brief look at all four tyres to ensure they are road worthy.

-Tyres must have at least 1.6mm of tread depth around the entire circumference of the tyre and at least 3/4 of the breadth of the tyre.
+The driving test requirements set out by the DVSA are as follows.
+Tyres must have at least 1.6 mm of tread depth around the entire circumference of the tyre and at least 3/4 of the breadth of the tyre.
 Tyres must also not have any significant cuts or bulges.
 If the examiner feels the car is not road worthy, they may cancel the test and you will likely lose the test fee.

 The car you take on the practical driving test must: